cincanproject/cincan-command/README.md

 ## Invoking tool without 'cincan' wrapper

 Sometimes you cannot use the services provided by the 'cincan' frontend.
-For example, you wish to provide the files through mounts for their size rather using the copy approach.
+For example, as files are copied around you may ran out of disk space or experience long delays when working with large files.
+An another reason might be use of some 'docker' options which are not available in the 'cincan' tool.

-Good luck with that! (seriously, no pun intended)
+Good luck with that! (seriously, no pun intended) Please consult Docker documentation for details.